What’s New in 2026

 • They must be reasonably necessary to protect a legitimate business interest—for example, a business’s intellectual property.

-Employers in North Carolina aren’t required to provide severance pay to employees on the termination of their employment.
+Employers in North Carolina aren’t required to provide severance pay to employees upon termination of employment.

 Additional Laws That Might Apply to You